Mendeley/web-importer-api/README.md

 `hostId` is expected to be a string, which identifies the host site

-Use the fully qualified domain name of your site, e.g. www.your-site.com.
+Please use Java package-like naming convention, e.g. com.your-site.
 Note that this is purely for the purpose of identification.

 ### MendeleyImporterApi.registerUserIdentityCallback(callback) ###